 This section details the actual implementation of our algorithm.
 We have not performed low-level optimization.
-Although some optimization may be introduced by compilers (we used GCC 3.3.5), our code does not explicitly rely on vector instructions of modern CPU nor on the streaming capacities of recent GPU.
-Exploring such optimizations is nevertheless an exciting avenue for future work.
-Our code is publicly available on our webpage: http://people.csail.mit.edu/sparis/#code.
+Although some optimization may be introduced by compilers (we used GCC 3.3.5), the code used in these tests does not explicitly rely on vector instructions of modern CPU nor on the streaming capacities of recent GPU.
+In a dedicated article [Chen et al., 2007], we describe a graphics-hardware implementation that achieves performances two orders of magnitude faster than the CPU implementation tested here.
+Our code is publicly available on our webpage: http://people.csail.mit.edu/sparis/bf/#code.
 The software is open-source and under the MIT license.